deepanprabhu/deepanprabhu.github.io/index.md

 In this article, I am sharing some experience, mental model and examples on how to compose a function.

+To folks who have been programming, a usual question they have when they see this article is, what is so special about crafting a function ?
+It's so easy and simple.
+But after years of programming and working for major firms, it took me to realize some of the below things !

 ## Crafting Functions

-Functions in programming are indeed functions from mathematics.
+### Functions in programming are indeed functions from mathematics.

 For example, in mathematics, we describe a function that doubles a value as, f(x) = x*2;